stats4sd/Environ_Webinar1/README.md

 # Environ Webinar

-This repository contains materials for _R Code Used in Week 1 Webinar_  as part of the Statistics for Environmental Science course.
+This repository contains the shiny app _R Code Used in Week 1 Webinar_ developed for the Statistics for Environmental Science webinar series.

 https://shiny.stats4sd.org/Environ_Webinar1/